-Our donation helps disadvantaged children with disability gain vital communication and motor skills.
+Helping disadvantaged children with disability gain vital skills

 Skylarks provides a supportive and active community for children with disabilities and additional needs.
 The charity offers inclusive play sessions, therapies and workshops and structured activities.
 These include Sensory Art, Singing with Percussion, Makaton Sing and Signing.
 All these activities help the development of key communication, motor and sensory skills.